openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

    $ pip3 install notebook; cd ote_cli/notebooks/; jupyter notebook
    ```

+   > **_Important note:_** You should confirm that the Python version that installed on your machine should be 3.8.X.
+For the future release of OTE will support wide range of the Python version.

-1. There available scripts that create python virtual environments for different task types:
+1. There are available scripts that create python virtual environments for different task types:

    ```bash
    $ find external/ -name init_venv.sh